 Auditor-General Report on Financial Performance 2019/20 Audit Report status: Unqualified Non-Compliance Issues Remedial Action Taken 1.
 Annual financial statements, performance and annual reports The financial statements submitted for audit were not prepared in all material respects in accordance with the requirements of section 122 (1) of the MFMA.
-Material misstatements of revenue from exchange transactions, employee related costs and cash flow statements identified by the auditors in the submitted financial statement were subsequently corrected and the supporting records were provided subsequently, resulting in the financial statements receiving an unqualified audit opinion Adequate time for the review of the Annual Financial Statement.
+Material misstatements of assets, payables, and expenditure and disclosures items identified by the auditors in the submitted financial statements were subsequently corrected, resulting in the financial statements receiving an unqualified audit opinion.
+Timely preparation of the Annual Financial Statement process plan.
 Monthly Audit Steering Committee meetings to monitor implementation of the audit action plans on issues raised by the Auditor General and Internal Audit.
-2. Expenditure management Reasonable steps were not taken to prevent fruitless and wasteful expenditure amounting to R127 550, as disclosed in note 59 to the annual financial statements, in contravention of section 62(1)(d) of the MFMA.
-The majority of the disclosed fruitless and wasteful expenditure was caused by interest on late payments To ensure that payments are done within 30 days of receiving the invoice as per section 65 2 (d) of the MFMA
+2. Strategic planning and performance management The performance management system and related controls were not maintained as it did not describe how the performance monitoring and reporting processes should be conducted, organized and managed as required by municipal planning and performance management reg7(1).
+Review of the Performance Management policy.
+Quarterly preparation of Performance Management reports and Independent review of the reports.

-Auditor-General Report on I Auditor-General Report on Financial Performance 2019/20 3.
-Procurement and contract management Some of the bid documentation for procurement of commodities designated for local content and production, did not stipulate the minimum threshold for local production and content as required by regulation 8 (2) of the preferential procurement regulations (2017) Regular review of bids to before advertisement to monitor compliant and ensure that all legislative requirements are met Note: The report's status is supplied by the Auditor - General and specified; qualified; adverse; and disclaimed (at worse) ranges from unqualified (at best); to unqualified with other matters ${\sf T6.1.1}$ Auditor-General Report on Serv vice Delivery Performance 2019/20 Audit Report status: Unqualified Non-Compliance Issues Remedial Action Taken No material findings on the usefulness and reliability of the reported performance information for the following development priority: KPA 2: Basic service delivery and infrastructure planning.
-Unqualified b) COMMENTS ON AUDITOR-GENERAL'S OPINION 2019/20
+Auditor-General Report on Fi nancial Performance 2019/20 3.
+Strategic planning and performance management The performance management system and related controls were not maintained as it did not describe how the performance monitoring and reporting processes should be conducted, organized and managed as required by municipal planning and performance management reg7(1).
+Review of the Performance Management policy.
+Quarterly preparation of Performance Management reports and Independent review of the reports.
+Note: The report's status is supplied by the Auditor - General and ranges from unqualified (at best); to unqualified with other matters specified; qualified; adverse; and disclaimed (at worse) T6.1.1 Auditor-General Report on Service Delivery Performance 2019/20 Audit Report status: Unqualified Non-Compliance Issues Remedial Action Taken No material findings on the usefulness and reliability of the reported performance information for the following development priority: KPA 1: Spatial rationale.
+Unqualified KPA 2: Basic service delivery and infrastructure planning.
+Basic Services & Infrastructure Planning There were variances between the reported achievement as per APR submitted for audit and supporting reports: Preparation of the Annual Performance Management process plan.
+Monthly/quarterly reconciliation and review of the traffic & licensing reports.